 Cell phones are so pervasive that it is abnormal for anyone to leave their house without their phone.
 They are so common that it is also growing increasingly common for video footage of incidents and criminal activity to be used in court.

-Cell Phone Video When You’re Charged with a Crime
+Cell Phone Video When You’re Charged with a Crime in Ohio

 Cell phone video could provide valuable evidence to support your case if you are accused of a criminal offense.
 Some common crimes caught on cell phone videos include: